 Art Display Ideas For Shows

 First, consider the type of event you are participating in.
-If you are exhibiting at a craft show, you’ll want to use different displays than if you are displaying at a fine art show.
-For example, at craft fairs, you might want to use colorful fabrics as a backdrop, while at a fine art show, you might want to use a more traditional backdrop, such as a white or black sheet or canvas.
+If you are exhibiting at a craft show, you’ll want to use different displays than if you are displaying at a fine art show or a solo exhibit.
+For example, at craft fairs, you might want to use colorful fabrics as a backdrop, while at a fine art fair, you might want to use a more traditional backdrop, such as a white or black sheet or canvas.

 In addition, think about how you can make your booth interactive.
 Provide information about each art piece, including signage explaining the price point.
 This will help buyers feel more confident in their purchases.